Sacramento 'Teen Hubs' launch, providing a place for youth on Friday nights

-SACRAMENTO, Calif — For two days in December chaotic fights broke out at the mall in 2018, prompting police to shut down the entrances.
+SACRAMENTO, Calif — For two days in December 2018, chaotic fights broke out at the Arden Fair mall, prompting police to shut down the entrances.

 In the wake of the Dec.
 26 and Dec.
-29 fights, community leaders organized several "teen hubs," to give young people safe and supervised places to gather on Friday and Saturday nights.
+29 brawls, community leaders organized several "teen hubs," to give young people safe and supervised places to gather on Friday and Saturday nights.

+On Martin Luther King Jr. Day, Sacramento Mayor Darrell Steinberg announced the city wanted to make these pop-up events permanent weekly fixtures.

 RELATED: